 Equally, lucid dreams can give way to amazing musical inspiration.
 Composers like Mozart, Beethoven and Wagner all pointed to dreams as the source of their creativity.
 Dreams reveal our most creative side because of the free-flow of ideas arising from the unconscious mind, unhindered by the rational conscious.

-In short, if we all had access to lucid dreams and used them in a productive capacity, we would tap into greater power within.
-The entire human race would be enriched as a result, individually... and universally.
+In short, if we all had access to lucid dreams and used them in a productive capacity as part of our existing careers, hobbies, relationships and personal lives, we would tap into an unrivalled power within.

 The human race would be enriched as a result, both individually and universally.

 That certainly gives us something to strive for.

 This article is an excerpt from the Lucid Dreaming Fast Track, a home study program by lucidity expert Rebecca Turner.

 Students benefit from 30 step-by-step lessons in lucid dream induction and advanced control, as well as using lucidity to improve their waking lives.
 Access includes 4 audio tools and interactive quizzes.
 Learn more about this leading online course here.